boostorg/gil/doc/histogram/extend.rst

 User defined Axes
 -----------------

-In case we need a histogram with an axes of an arbitrary type not identified by the standard, you need to provide a overload for the hashing function used by the class.
+In case you need a histogram with an axes of an arbitrary type that is not identified by the C++ Standard Library, you need to provide a overload for the hashing function that is used in the histogram class.

-GIL's histogram class uses boost\:\:hash_combine in a sub routine to generate a hash from the key.
+GIL's histogram class uses ``boost::hash_combine`` in a sub routine to generate a hash from the key.

-So we need to provide an overload of boost\:\:hash_combine for the purpose.
+So we need to provide an overload of ``boost::hash_combine`` for the purpose.

-Example:
-Let's consider you need an histogram with an axis over class Test.
+For example, let's consider you need a histogram with an axis over class Test.

 .. code-block:: cpp